ellennickles/xphoto-s22/schedule-assignments/week1/README.md

 ### PREPARE FOR WEEKS 4-5 (Feb 16 and Feb 23)
 - During these weeks we'll use physical computing to create alternative shutter buttons.
 Here's a checklist to prepare.
 Especially with global supply chain issues and shipping delays these days, please don't wait until the last minute if you need to order anything.
-- Gather the following materials
+- Gather the following materials:
     - Arduino (Uno or Nano 33 IoT depending on when you took Creative Computing)
     - Cables to connect your Arduino to you computer
     - Solderless breadboard